 Managing Director, Head of GP Coverage

-Mr. Coleman spent almost 33 years at Citi, most recently as Chairman of Citi’s Global Asset Managers Group ("GAM").
-GAM's clients included fully diversified global alternative asset management firms as well as pure-play private equity firms and their respective portfolio companies; sovereign wealth and pension funds and family offices.
-GAM provided a full range of investment banking services, including strategic advisory, debt and equity financing and mergers and acquisitions advice.
-Over his 30+ year career, Mr. Coleman has built an extensive number of relationships with many of the world’s leading global and regional alternative asset and private equity firms.
-He has a breadth of transaction experience across all investment banking product lines and has been involved in many of the most significant transactions in the alternative assets and private equity sectors.
-Mr. Coleman has also been at the forefront of the evolution of the alternatives sector, having worked with the world’s most prolific sponsors on many of their groundbreaking transactions.
+Mr. Coleman spent almost 33 years at CitiGroup, most recently as Chairman of Citi’s Global Asset Managers Group.
+At Citi, Mr. Coleman provided a full range of investment banking services, including strategic advisory, debt and equity financing and mergers and acquisitions advice, to a broad array of clients, including fully diversified global alternative asset management firms as well as pure-play private equity firms and their respective portfolio companies, sovereign wealth and pension funds and family offices.
+Over his 30+ year career Mr. Coleman has built an extensive number of relationships with many of the world’s leading global and regional alternative asset and private equity firms.
+Mr. Coleman has a breadth of transaction experience across all investment banking product lines and has been involved in some of the most significant transactions in the alternative assets and private equity sector.
+He has also been at the forefront of the evolution of the alternatives sector, having worked with some of the world’s most prolific sponsors on many of their groundbreaking transactions.

-Mr. Coleman joined Salomon Brothers in 1988 after receiving his MBA from the University of Chicago Booth School of Business.
-Prior to attending Booth, he was a tax accountant with Arthur Anderson in New York.
-Brad served as the Co-Chair of the Tri-State Advisory Board of Jumpstart, a national early education organization from 2013-2017.
+Mr. Coleman joined Salomon Brothers in 1988 after receiving his M.B.A. from the University of Chicago Booth School of Business.
+Prior to attending Booth, Mr. Coleman was a tax accountant with Arthur Anderson in New York.
+Mr. Coleman also served as the Co-Chair of the Tri-State Advisory Board of Jumpstart, a national early education organization from 2013-2017.